DertoVampi/pyistat/README.md

 If it gains traction I'd be more than happy to fix it wherever there is the need.

 To do: Fix inefficiencies in the code.
 Comment the code more.
 Add a graphic way to setup queries.
-Test to see if ISTAT restrictions are avoided.
+Implement Classes instead of Functions.

 Last fixes:

+1.1.0:
+- After the new ISTAT restrictions I released new code to count and track requests and avoid them with a decorator function that prevents requesting more than 5 calls/minute.
+It pauses the code and it then is resumed after 60 seconds.

 1.0.4:
 - After ISTAT put unreasonable restrictions on data requests, I have been forced to use global variables to avoid as many requests as possible.
 Need testing to see if it is enough.